Ion Heat and Parallel Momentum Transport by Stochastic Magnetic Fields and Turbulence: Introduction and Basic Physics

 Here, the critical competition (highlighted in \Fref{fig:Weak_turb_pressure} and \Fref{fig:Strong_turb_flow}) is that between the parallel acoustic transit rate $c_s/l_\parallel \simeq c_s \Delta k_\parallel$ and the perpendicular diffusive mixing rate $\simeq \nu_T/l_\perp^2 \simeq k_\perp^2 D_T$.
-Hereafter, we take $k_\parallel \simeq |\Delta k_\parallel |$.
+Hereafter, we take $|k_\parallel| \simeq \Delta k_\parallel $, where $k_\parallel$ may change sign and $\Delta k_\parallel$ is always positive.
 In most relevant cases (i.e. as for drift wave turbulence), $k_\perp^2 D_T \simeq \omega > k_\parallel c_s$, so the dynamic balance regime is relevant.
 Note that in this regime, the \textit{qualitative} form of the response to $\widetilde{b}$ differs from the quasilinear case.
 In particular, a hybrid viscous stress replaces the residual stress and involves turbulent decorrelation resulting from scattering by electrostatic fluctuation.
 In the weak turbulence regime, we recover perturbed pressure balance.
 The detailed analysis supports the conclusion derived from heuristics here.

 The remainder of this paper is organized as follows. \Sref{sec: Model} presents the models and discusses the quasilinear theory.
 It also presents the \textit{explicit} calculation of particle flux and the parallel momentum transport in a steady electric field. \Sref{sec: kinetic stress} analyzes the physics of kinetic stress ($K$) and compressive energy flux ($H$), which play important roles in momentum and density evolution.
 These are calculated in the presence of turbulence. \Sref{sec: Discuss} discusses the applications of the theory, along with future work.